jeel1811/e-Governance-/README.md

 ## Introduction

-This repository contains the code and documentation for the College e-Governance Payment Gateway project.
-The project aims to provide an efficient and secure way to handle online payments for college-related activities.
+This repository contains the code and documentation for the College e-Governance Management Application project.
+The project aims to provide an efficient and secure way to handle various administrative tasks related to student management, including user management, attendance tracking, timetable creation, and result management.

+## Project Details

+The internship focuses on developing a comprehensive platform for managing student information and enhancing user experience.
+This project includes:
+1. **Student Profile**: Managing and updating student personal and academic information.
+2. **User Management**: Handling user roles, permissions, and access controls.
+3. **Time Table**: Creating and managing class schedules and timetables.
+4. **Attendance Management**: Recording and tracking student attendance.
+5. **Result**: Managing and displaying student academic performance and grades.

 ## Daily Progress